 Archives consist of non-current institutional records.
 Records are created or received by the College offices and departments in carrying out their business.
 They have been selected for archival preservation primarily because of their historical value, but also their long term administrative, legal, or fiscal value.
 Examples of important records are student transcripts, minutes of the Boards of Trustees, the files of the President and other principal officers of the College, record sets of the Annual Catalog, The Moundbuilder, The Collegian, and The Southwesterner.

-The Archives are open by appointment only to the faculty, staff, students, alumni, and others having a legitimate need.
+The Moundbuilder is available on the SC website and the Archives are open by appointment only to the faculty, staff, students, alumni, and others having a legitimate need.

 What belongs in the Southwestern College Archives?